jernejjevsenak/dendroTools/cran-comments.md

 Dear CRAN
 This is regular update of the dendroTools r package.
-There was one major update and some minor as well.

-Please also note the extensive vignette examples.
+I have also updated the vignette examples, which are now computationally less extensive, but I believe they will still exceed CRAN computational limits.
 In previous versions, we agreed to disable vignette checking on some platforms.
 I believe it makes sense to keep it that way.

-Many thanks at this point.
+Best,
 Jernej